Skip to content

 AllocateAddress(type, workspace_id)Pre-allocates a component or resource address, placing it on the workspace

-PublishTemplate(binary)Publishes a new WASM template to the network
+PublishTemplate(blob_index)Publishes a new WASM template referenced from the transaction’s blob list

 DropAllProofsInWorkspaceDrops all proofs currently held in the workspace